full control of your digital advertising. Try Free for 14 Days

 The Pros and Cons of RTB for Advertisers

-What Technology Can Buy Traffic via RTB?
+What RTB Software Can Buy Traffic via RTB?

 To participate in open auctions, a business should use a demand-side platform.
 They can use a self-serve DSP.
-In this case, a media buyer creates a free-of-charge, self-serve account in a third-party DSP and quickly learn how to get started with programmatic advertising.
+In this case, a media buyer creates a free-of-charge, self-serve account in a third-party DSP and quickly learns how to get started with programmatic advertising.

 Still, companies with big budgets might be willing to use a proprietary DSP to save money with real-time bidding.
 In this case, the company owns the platform and doesn’t have to pay any extra on top of their bids.